vacuumlabs/cardano-hw-cli/README.md

 ```

 ## Transform transaction
-Tries to non-destructively transform the tx file, so that it complies to [restrictions](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0021/README.md) imposed by hardware wallets.
+Tries to non-destructively transform the tx file, so that it complies with [restrictions](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0021/README.md) imposed by hardware wallets.
 ```
 cardano-hw-cli transaction transform
 --tx-file FILE                         Input filepath of the tx.